NainaSahiri/Grad_Project1_Group3/DailyUpdates.md

 ###### Madhupriya Gundeti
 Need to implement session storage with javascript.
 Need to fix the issue as speech recognition is not functioning with session storage.

+###### Naina Sahiri
+Implemented Javascript session storage and need to clear the issues while using the javascript session storage.

 --------------------------------------------------------------------------------------------------------------------------------------------------

 #### November 25th